-write memtype addr data[,] {data[,]}
+write memory addr data[,] {data[,]}

 Manually program the respective memory cells, starting at address addr, using the data items provided.
-The terminal implements reading from and writing to flash and EEPROM type memories normally through a cache and paged access functions.
+The terminal implements reading from and writing to flash, EEPROM and usersig type memories normally through a cache and paged access functions.
 All other memories are directly written to without use of a cache.
-Some older parts without paged access will also have flash and EEPROM directly accessed without cache.
+Some older parts without paged access, depending on the programmer, might also have flash and EEPROM directly accessed without cache.